-The board believes that active parental participation is essential to operating high quality charter schools.
+The Board believes that active parental participation is essential to operating high quality charter schools.
 Parent participation is the key to the success of the overall program and will be solicited for the development of school goals and objectives.
-A PTC will be established to provide a voice for parent and community input that can be used in the development of the Academy as well as programs.
-The PTC will be organized each school year at the Academy.
+A Parent/Teacher Committee (PTC) will be established to provide a voice for parent and community input that can be used in the development of the School as well as programs.
+The PTC will be organized each school year at the School.
 The PTC shall be comprised of parents of enrolled students, administrators and teachers.
-The PTC will report directly to the principal.
+The PTC will report directly to the Principal.

-Committees will also be formed which shall consist of board members, school administrators, PTC members, and appropriate individuals at CSUSA.
-These committees and areas of focus will include the following:
+Committees will also be formed which shall consist of Board Members, School Administrators, PTC Members, and appropriate individuals of the EMO.
+These Committees and areas of focus will include the following:

-Committee and Areas of Focus

-Finance and Budgeting

-Monthly Financials

-Financial Forecasting

-Budget Development and Oversight

-Annual Audit and Evaluation
+Finance and Budgeting Committee: Monthly Financials Financial Forecasting Budget Development and Oversight Annual Audit and Evaluation Union Preparatory Charter School

-Educational Achievement

-Data analysis for student and school improvement
+Educational Achievement Committee: Data analysis for student and school improvement School Programs School-wide Goal Setting School Improvement Plan

-School Programs

-School-wide Goal Setting

-School Improvement Plan

-Community Relations & Fund Raising PR and Community Relations Media Relations School Marketing and Enrollment Fundraising and Special Events
+Community Relations & Fund Raising Committee: PR and Community Relations Media Relations School Marketing and Enrollment Fundraising and Special Events

-Legal and Compliance Committee School Policies Board Policies Federal , State and Local Compliance
+Legal and Compliance Committee: School Policies Board Policies Federal, State and Local Compliance

-Operations Facility & Technology

-Facilities and Maintenance

-Capital Improvements

-National School Lunch Program

-FF&E and Procurement
+Operations Facility & Technology Committee: Facilities and Maintenance Capital Improvements National School Lunch Program FF&E and Procurement Technology Student Information System

-Technology

-Student Information System

-Staff Planning, Professional Development and Evaluation Staff Development & Retention Compensation and Evaluation Professional Development Employee Relations Satisfaction Surveys
+Staff Planning, Professional Development and Evaluation Committee: Staff Development & Retention Compensation and Evaluation Professional Development Employee Relations Satisfaction Surveys

-Strategic Planning and Evaluation

-Board Development

-Strategic Planning

-Monitoring and Evaluation of CSUSA
+Strategic Planning and Evaluation: Board Development Strategic Planning Monitoring and Evaluation of EMO

-All committees will report on a regular schedule to the board including interim monthly reports and an annual report.
+All committees will report on a regular schedule to the Governing Board including interim monthly reports and an annual report.

 9. Discuss the school's grievance process for parents and staff members.
 Complaint Process (Parents/Students)

 Parents may bring complaints to the leadership team of the school at any time.
 It is the responsibility of the leadership team to work to understand the concern.
-Parents who have academic concerns, should first discuss them with the teacher.
+Academic concerns should first be discussed with the teacher.
 If the parent determines that the concern has not been adequately addressed, then the parent must make an appointment with a member of the schools administration.
 If after a discussion with administration and ample time is given to address the concern the parent has determined that the concern has not been addressed, the parent may contact CSUSA as well as the board.
 After working to resolve the concern with CSUSA, the parent may also contact the schools authorizer if they have determined that their concern has not been adequately addressed.
-It is our desire, in partnership with CSUSA to create the best learning environment for each student, including working to resolve concerns parents have regarding their child's academic environment.
+It is our desire, in partnership with CSUSA to create the best learning environment for each student, including working to resolve concerns parents have regarding their childs academic environment.

-Complaint Policy (Staff)
+Complaint Process (Staff)